The Delaware Constitution

-Section 2.
-The House of Representatives shall be composed of thirty-five members, plus such additional members as shall be provided pursuant to Section 2A of this Article, who shall be chosen for two years.
-The Senate shall be composed of twenty-one members, who shall be chosen for four years.
+The House of Representatives shall be composed of 35 members, plus such additional members as shall be provided under Section 2A of this Article, who shall be chosen for 2 years.
+The Senate shall be composed of 21 members, who shall be chosen for 4 years.

-The State is hereby divided into thirty-five Representative Districts.
-There shall be such additional Representative Districts as shall be provided pursuant to Section 2A of this Article.
-From each Representative District there shall be chosen, by the qualified electors thereof, one Representative.
-The State is also hereby divided into twenty-one Senatorial Districts, from each of which shall be chosen, by the qualified electors thereof, one Senator.
-In New Castle County there shall be seven Senatorial Districts, numbered from one to seven inclusive; in Kent County, seven Senatorial Districts, numbered from one to seven inclusive; and in Sussex County, seven Senatorial Districts from one to seven inclusive.
+This State is hereby divided into 35 Representative Districts.
+There shall be such additional Representative Districts as shall be provided under Section 2A of this Article.
+From each Representative District there shall be chosen, by the qualified electors thereof, 1 Representative.
+This State is also hereby divided into 21 Senatorial Districts, from each of which shall be chosen, by the qualified electors thereof, 1 Senator.
+In New Castle County there shall be 7 Senatorial Districts, numbered from 1 to 7 inclusive; in Kent County, 7 Senatorial Districts, numbered from 1 to 7 inclusive; and in Sussex County, 7 Senatorial Districts from 1 to 7 inclusive.

 The Representative Districts in New Castle County are and shall be as follows: